Milkitic/KeyASIO.Net/README.md

 # KeyASIO.Net
-Low-latency ASIO/WASAPI_EXCLUSIVE and safe osu! audio playback experience.
+External ASIO/WASAPI_EXCLUSIVE backend for low-latency and safe osu! audio playback experience.

-While the original osu's audio system has a latency for about 40 ms, this program can provide extremely low lantency to as low as 0.5ms *(Verified by [EmertxE](https://osu.ppy.sh/users/954557), determine by your devices, from tapping to hearing)*, and for most players the latency can be lower than about 15ms *(with no professional soundcard, from tapping to hearing)*.
+While the original osu's audio system has a latency for about 40 ms, this program can provide extremely low latency to as low as 0.5ms *(Verified by [EmertxE](https://osu.ppy.sh/users/954557), determine by your devices, from tapping to hearing)*, and for most players the latency can be lower than about 15ms *(with no professional soundcard, from tapping to hearing)*.

 We have been waiting for the [very near future](https://osu.ppy.sh/community/forums/topics/428222?n=13) for several years, but it looks like that the dev team has been given up to support legacy osu! development.
 So there are many external community audio tools before like [REAL](https://github.com/miniant-git/REAL), [osu-External-ASIO-Sound](https://github.com/XTXTMTXTX/osu-External-ASIO-Sound), [AsioHookForOsu](https://github.com/zzhouhe/AsioHookForOsu), etc. But:
 * Even with REAL, the osu!'s playback latency is still about 25ms.
 Anyway this is the easiest way to gain such improvement.
 * Tools like osu-External-ASIO-Sound or AsioHookForOsu gives ASIO support, but they have some inevitable problems: 1.
 Inject and hook which is unsafe for your account.
 2. Not perfect for custom hitsound support.

 This project born to resolve these problems.
-As default, this program enables `RealtimeMode` in the configuration, which will use [OsuRTDataProvider](https://github.com/OsuSync/OsuRTDataProvider) to read osu's without modifying.
-The OsuRTDataProvider is commonly used for broadcasting tools ([RTPP Displayer](https://osu.ppy.sh/community/forums/topics/685031?n=1)), and it's safe because it was [approved by peppy](https://i.ppy.sh/6c651103246da60f794606d63b8fc30c3aafd4fa/68747470733a2f2f692e696d6775722e636f6d2f767744337a64302e706e67). *But nothing will be guaranteed, so I should still say please do at your own risk.*
+As default, this program enables `RealtimeMode` in the configuration, which will use [OsuRTDataProvider](https://github.com/OsuSync/OsuRTDataProvider) to read osu's memory without modifying.
+The OsuRTDataProvider is commonly used for broadcasting tools (like [RTPP Displayer](https://osu.ppy.sh/community/forums/topics/685031?n=1)), and it's safe because it was [approved by peppy](https://i.ppy.sh/6c651103246da60f794606d63b8fc30c3aafd4fa/68747470733a2f2f692e696d6775722e636f6d2f767744337a64302e706e67). *But nothing will be guaranteed, so I should still say please do at your own risk.*

 Benifits of KeyASIO.Net
 1. Support extremely low-latency playback around 0.5ms (determine by your devices, from tapping to hearing).